grburgess/popsynth/paper.md

 any survey analysis method which operates on an incomplete sample.

-Similar frameworks exist for simulating data from specific catalogs such as SkyPy and firesong, however, these have a much more focused application and do not include the ability to impose selection functions.
+Similar frameworks exist for simulating data from specific catalogs such as `SkyPy` [@skypy] and `firesong` [@firesong], however, these have a much more focused application and do not include the ability to impose selection functions.

 # Procedure

-Once a rate function and all assocaited distributions are specified in `popsynth`, a numeric integral over the rate function produces the total rate of objects in the populations.
+Once a rate function and all associated distributions are specified in `popsynth`, a numeric integral over the rate function produces the total rate of objects in the populations.